What businesses can do to prepare for emergencies

 Make sure you have adequate protection so that your business can recover effectively.
 Make sure that insurance not only covers loss of stock or premises, but also loss of income for up to 18 months.
 The Association of British Insurers provides detailed business insurance advice.

-Make sure that any critical data from your computer systems is back up and taken off site regularly.
-This may be done utilizing an external hard drive or a USB flash drive.
+Make sure that any critical data from your computer systems is backed up and taken off site regularly.
+This may be done using an external hard drive or a USB flash drive.
 Hard drives connect to your computer via a USB cable, while USB flash drives are connected directly to the device.
 Both offer a substantial amount of storage space and are effective tools for storing backups.
-By having this data off site and in a different location, it will mean that it is protected from any incident that directly or indirectly affects your premises.
+By having this data off site and in a different location, it will mean that it is protected from any incident that affects your premises.

 Keep a contact list of staff, critical suppliers and customers off site

-If an emergency happens, you will need to tell people!
-Suppliers may need to know of alternative arrangements during the emergency or its aftermath.
-Likewise, customers need to be assured and provided with details of alternative arrangements or a reduction of service.
+If an emergency happens, you will need to tell people.
+Suppliers may need to know about alternative arrangements during the emergency or its aftermath.
+Customers need to be reassured and given details of any changes to service.
 Staff will also need to know what to do.

 Understand what is "critical"

-Make sure you list everything that is critical to the business, e.g. what can't I do without?.
-Once you have this list, understand what you need to keep these things going and think about what alternative or recovery arrangements you need to put into place.
+Make sure you list everything that is critical to the business, for example what you cannot do without.
+Once you have this list, understand what you need to keep these things going and think about what alternative or recovery arrangements you need to put in place.

 Keep reviewing this information and make staff aware

-Keep checking the information above and be disciplined about its upkeep.
+Keep checking the information above and make sure it is up to date.
 Regularly remind your staff where this is kept and rehearse what to do.